 Police detective Tom Camboro is called out to an incident where a man has gone crazy while raving about new world leader and self-proclaimed messiah Franco Macalousso.
 Tom is further puzzled when his brother-in-law Jason raves about exactly the same things.
 Tom puts Jason’s behaviour down as part of his history of mental illness, however Tom’s sister Eileen, a Christian believer, insists that there is some truth to what Jason says.
 Tom begins to question things when mysterious men in black come to take Jason away.
 He races to save Jason but is caught in a car crash.
 He comes around several years later to find that he has been placed in a psychiatric institution.
 He makes an escape, only to discover a bewilderingly changed world that is now presided over by Macalousso.
 People must accept Macalousso’s miracles provided via Virtual Reality and have the number 666 placed on their left hand or be labelled Haters and dragged away.
 Tom discovers that his wife Suzie is leading an underground resistance that regularly interrupts Macalousso’s broadcasts to transmit the Christian message.

-Tribulation is the third in the tetraology of Armageddon films from Cloud Ten Productions.
+Tribulation is the third in the tetraology of Armageddon films from Cloud Ten Pictures.
 Tribulation was preceded by Apocalypse (1998) and Revelation (1999) and subsequently followed by Judgment (2001).
 Cloud Ten is a production company based in Toronto and run by brothers Paul and Peter Lalonde, who are both professed evangelical Christians.
 The Lalonde brothers’ trilogy of Armageddon films all centre around the Biblical End Times – the unfolding prophecies of the Book of Revelations, the arrival of the Anti-Christ, the Rapture etc etc. The Lalonde brothers have made various other films on End Times themes, including Vanished (1998), Left Behind (2000) and sequels, and For Those Who Remain (1999), a self-hosted documentary about Biblical prophecy, as well as several other Christian-related films.
 Outside of their filmmaking endeavours, the Lalonde brothers produced a tv show called This Week in Bible Prophecy in the 1980s-90s and have written several non-fiction books on Biblical End Times prophecies.

 Both Revelation and the first Left Behind were watchable films in their own way; Tribulation alas is a ponderous bore.
 In the other films, the Lalondes extruded the Biblical material out into something reasonably dramatic; in Tribulation, they forget about the dramatics and frequently preach straight to the audience.
 The script is filled with heavy-handed Biblical info-dumps that are no more than sermons thinly wrapped in the guise of fiction.
 There are also times that Tribulation is downright nutty – like the lunatic scene in the opening few scenes where Howie Mandel sweeps all the food off a table and starts ranting on about monkeys eating bananas dipped in saltwater that makes one wonder what planet the film has been hailed from.